 Your chain of title will be created using conveyances listed in index books at the courthouse or abstract office.
 You will need to know the legal description of the property in order to know which tract index book to look in; or you can search by name using the grantor/grantee index book if you have some names to work with but aren’t sure of the legal description.
 Either index book will tell you where to find the actual conveyances that pertain to your land.

 Sometimes gaps will occur in the chain of title.
 A gap occurs when you’re unable to determine from the records how a certain grantee came into title.
-An example would be when you can’t find a “source deed” for someone showing how they acquired their interest, and yet they later file a document selling or leasing the interest to someone else.
+An example would be when you find someone granting a lease to an oil company, indicating they do own something, but can’t find the “source deed” where they acquired the interest.
 If you do find a gap in the title (i.e. an apparent missing conveyance) you may want to check for probates, divorce decrees, foreclosure sales etc. that you may have missed or that may be filed in the court clerk’s office or the tax assessor’s office.
 A gap in the title could also be caused by a faulty legal description and the resulting misfiling of the deed in another location.
 A misfiled deed with an inaccurate legal description would need to be corrected in order to pass title to the next owner.

 If a former owner defaulted on a loan, and a bank, rather than the former owner, sold the property at auction to a new owner, it might be easy to miss the transfer because the grantor would be a bank, rather than the former owner you would expect to find while scanning through the index books.
 This is why you should always pay attention to mortgages when you come across them.
 If no release of the mortgage is filed, then there’s a good chance it’s either not been paid off or the borrower has defaulted on the loan, thereby possibly losing their mineral interest to the bank.